release-argus/Website/content/en/docs/Config/service.md

   ...
   # As many of these (below) as you like, just ensure they have unique ID's
   EXAMPLE_GITHUB_SERVICE:
+    name: 'Argus'                                 # Optional display name (defaults to the ID above)
     comment: 'something about the service maybe?' # Optional comment about the service
     options:
       active: true               # Disable the service without removing it from config